theloneplant/homestead-bot/README.md

 * Run build.sh
 * If you make changes, you can run build.sh again and it should build much quicker since it won't need to install Debian or Node modules.
 It will show up when running `docker ps -a` as the name you specified in the config, and likewise you can view logs by running `docker logs name`

-*Todo: Add fallback in build.sh if Docker isn't found or use a param*
+*Todo: Add standard build script for non-docker use*

 ### Configs: